 Why Choose Lymph Drainage over a more Traditional Massage?

 Conventional massage like a Swedish massage or deep tissue massage is a wonderful experience for your muscles, joints, nervous system, and attitude.
-Deciding to receive a lymphatic drainage massage goes a step further.
+Deciding to receive a lymphatic drainage treatment goes a step further.
 You may want to cleanse your body’s tissues during the change of seasons, after an illness or injury, or following a particularly stressful time in your life.
-Lymphatic drainage massage focuses on detox and purification - it revitalizes your energy.
+Lymphatic drainage focuses on detox and purification - it revitalizes your energy.

 60 Minute Session, (Targeted Areas)